 Caspase-2 regulation of cellular stress pathways

 By preventing genomic instability and regulating the oxidative stress response, caspase-2 acts as a key cell surveillance protein and as a consequence is important to prevent pre-mature ageing in mice.
-We are currently interestend in understanding the molecular basis of these caspase-2 functions in cancer and ageing.
+We are currently interested in understanding the molecular basis of these mechanisms in healthy ageing, in maintaining normal tissue function and in age-related cancers.

 External engagement & recognition